jdeluyck/kcoreorg-website/_posts/2010/2010-05-02-running-linux-on-an-apple-macbook-21.md

 		EndSection
 </pre>

-With modern Xorg versions, you don&#8217;t even need to specify this anymore.
+With modern Xorg versions, you don't even need to specify this anymore.

 ### CDRW/DVDRW